dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 <mark style="background: #69E772;">Serial schedule:</mark> A schedule S is <mark style="background: #69E772;">serial</mark> if, for every transaction T participating in the schedule, all the operations of T are executed consecutively in the schedule.
 Otherwise, the schedule is called non-serial schedule.

 <mark style="background: #69E772;">Serialisable schedule:</mark> A schedule S is <mark style="background: #69E772;">serialisable</mark> if it is equivalent to some serial schedule of the same n transactions

-Being serialisable implies that the schedule is a correct schedule.
+<mark style="background: #69E772;">Being serialisable implies that the schedule is a correct schedule:</mark>
 - It will leave the database in a consistent state.
 - The interleaving is appropriate and will result in a state as if the transactions were serially executed, yet will achieve efficiency due to concurrent execution.

 Being serialisable is not the same as being serial

-<mark style="background: #69E772;">conflict – serialisable:</mark> A schedule is conflict – serializable if by swapping non conflicting operations a serial schedule can be obtained
+<mark style="background: #69E772;">conflict – serialisable:</mark> A schedule is conflict – serialisable if by swapping non conflicting operations a serial schedule can be obtained

 ### <mark style="background: #69E772;">Schedule examples:</mark>

 ![](https://i.imgur.com/nh5kQ4p.png)

 ### <mark style="background: #69E772;">Database Concurrency Control:</mark>

 <mark style="background: #69E772;">Why Concurrency Control is needed:</mark>
 - The Lost Update Problem.
 - The Temporary Update (or Dirty Read) Problem.
-- The Incorrect Summary Problem .
+- The Incorrect Summary Problem.

 <mark style="background: #69E772;">Purpose of Concurrency Control:</mark>
 - To enforce Isolation (through mutual exclusion) among conflicting transactions.
 - To preserve database consistency through consistency preserving execution of transactions.
 - To resolve read-write and write-write conflicts.

 <mark style="background: #69E772;">Example:</mark>  In concurrent execution environment if T1 conflicts with T2 over a data item A, then the existing concurrency control decides if T1 or T2 should get the A and if the other transaction should wait.

 ### <mark style="background: #69E772;">Concurrency control is based on locks:</mark>